MaskedmenOO/Diploma-Project_Semi-automated-Parking-System/README.md

 # Diploma-Project_Semi-automated-Parking-System
-The following code was used for my Diploma Project.
+The following code was uploaded into Arduino and used for my Diploma Project.
 Youtube Link : https://youtu.be/1N0b3VP3fA8

 The code was made by Chee Kah Wai.